MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 ::: moniker-end

 The method System Center Data Protection Manager (DPM) uses to protect data varies according to the type of data being protected, and the method of protection you select.
 This article serves as a primer for how DPM functions.
-It is intended to educate those new to DPM, or those who may have basic questions about *how* DPM works.
-This article covers disk-based protection processes, tape-Based protection processes, recovery process, as well as the protection policy.
+It's intended to educate those new to DPM, or those who may have basic questions about *how* DPM works.
+This article covers disk-based protection processes, tape-Based protection processes, recovery process, and the protection policy.

 ## Disk-based protection process